duckietown/docs-opmanual_duckiebot/.github/ISSUE_TEMPLATE/problems-with-executing-containers-on-the-duckiebot.md

 - [ ] Warning: Frequency capped occurred in the past.
 - [ ] None of the above

 ### Error report

-*Please report here the **complete** error message.*
+*Please report here the **complete** error message.
+You can find the container log in the Portainer interface.*

-**Note that the last error is *never* the error that caused the issue.** You have to find the first error in the log.
+**Note that the last error is *never* the error that caused the issue.
+You have to SCROLL UP and find the FIRST error in the log.**

-You can find the container log in the Portainer interface.

 ### Other notes

-Other comments?
+*Other comments?*